tnordquist/astronomy-pictures/README.md

-# Android project proposal starter
+# Water Reminder

-This is a project template for all phases&mdash;from proposal to final delivery&mdash;of the personal Android project in the [Deep Dive Coding](https://deepdivecoding.com/) [Java + Android bootcamp](https://deepdivecoding.com/java-android/).
+My proposed app will be a simple tool for people to be able to input personal water goals.
+May it be daily or weekly the user will make that decision with the apps pre questionnaire.
+It will let the user input age, sex, weight and fitness activity.